PhD in New Zealand For Indian Students.

 1. Educational Qualifications

-You need either a Master’s degree with a substantial research component or an Honours degree completed at First Class or Second Class (First Division) level.
+You need either a Master’s degree in New Zealand with a substantial research component or an Honours degree completed at First Class or Second Class (First Division) level.
 Indian applicants usually require a Master’s degree with a significant research or thesis component, demonstrating independent research capability.
 Exact requirements vary by university and discipline.

 Universities want evidence of independent research capability.
 Coursework-only master’s degrees typically don’t qualify; you need a completed master’s thesis demonstrating your ability to formulate research questions, design methodology, analyse data, and write academic arguments.